 The Emotions of Getting Diagnosed With Sucrose Intolerance

-GSID patients may also experience denial, disappointment, anxiety, embarrassment, frustration, powerlessness, resentment, and sadness.
+CSID patients may also experience denial, disappointment, anxiety, embarrassment, frustration, powerlessness, resentment, and sadness.
 They should allow themselves to feel these emotions as they surface and work toward resolution.

 Techniques for dealing with these negative emotions could include joining an online support group; talking with friends, family, or clergy; journaling; engaging in religious activities; exercising; and seeking professional counseling if needed.
-For adults dealing with GSID, depression and anxiety may arise due to the psychological impact of facing a life-long, incurable disorder.
+For adults dealing with CSID, depression and anxiety may arise due to the psychological impact of facing a life-long, incurable disorder.
 These feelings should not be underestimated.
 If patients have difficulty coping, they need to get help early.
 The family physician may offer a referral to an appropriate specialist who understands the psychological impact of chronic disorders.
 Although many psychologists or counselors can help, it pays off to find one who specializes in chronic disorders.

 In addition to the possible negative emotions associated with having a chronic disorder, there are positive emotions that come with the experience.
 These could include feelings of achievement, strength, mastery, pride, and self-confidence as well as some comfort in finally having a diagnosis.
-Most patients with GSID have gone through months or even years of pain, discomfort, and frustration before receiving a diagnosis, so there can be a sense of relief and validation once a diagnosis has been made.
-After diagnosis, patients should take all the energy it required to get a proper diagnosis and focus that energy on learning to cope with GSID.
+Most patients with CSID have gone through months or even years of pain, discomfort, and frustration before receiving a diagnosis, so there can be a sense of relief and validation once a diagnosis has been made.
+After diagnosis, patients should take all the energy it required to get a proper diagnosis and focus that energy on learning to cope with CSID.